fish-shell/fish-shell/doc_src/cmds/ulimit.rst

     The maximum resident set size.

 **-n** or **--file-descriptor-count**
-    The maximum number of open file descriptors (most systems do not allow this value to be set).
+    The maximum number of open file descriptors.

 **-s** or **--stack-size**
     The maximum stack size.